Wargus/Wargus.github.io/stratagus.markdown

 associated documentation, which is of interest if you want to work on the game lua scripts.

+If you use [ZeroBrane Studio](https://studio.zerobrane.com/) for developing Lua code for Stratagus games, you can use our [plugin](/img/zerobrane-stratagus-plugin.lua).
+It gives auto-completion for functions and exposed objects and shows some documentation in the IDE.
+See the [ZeroBrane Plugin docs](https://studio.zerobrane.com/doc-plugin#plugin-installation) for where to place this file.
+You can then select "Stratagus" as the interpreter in ZeroBrane for your Stratagus projects.

 We have [doxygen code documentation](/doxygen/index.html), which is of interest if you want to work on the core engine.